ronnyml/snowplow-wiki/setup-guide/1-setup-a-collector/cloudfront-collector/4-Create-a-Cloudfront-distribution.md

 [**HOME**](Home) > [**SNOWPLOW SETUP GUIDE**](Setting-up-Snowplow) > [**Step 1: setup a Collector**](Setting-up-a-collector) > [**Setup the Cloudfront collector**](setting up the cloudfront collector) > 4.
 Create a Cloudfront distribution

 Having setup everything in S3, we now need to create a Cloudfront distribution.
-This will be used to serve the tracking pixel `i`.
-(So we need to tell Cloudfront to serve the contents of the [first bucket](#bucket1) in S3 we created, that houses the tracking pixel.)
+This will be used to serve the tracking pixel `i` (so we need to tell Cloudfront to serve the contents of the [first bucket](1-Setup-a-bucket-on-S3-for-the-pixel) in S3 we created, that houses the tracking pixel).
 We also need to switch on Cloudfront logging, so that every request made for the tracking pixel by the Snowplow tracker will be logged.
-Again, we need to tell Cloudfront to store these logs in the bucket we created in [step 3 above](#bucket2).
+Again, we need to tell Cloudfront to store these logs in the [second bucket](3-create-a-bucket-for-cloudfront-logs) we created.

 ## 4.1 Switch from S3 to Cloudfront